developerdhairya/AWS-Ultimate-Guide/Content/IAM.md

 - IAM group is a collection of IAM users.
 - When you assign an IAM policy to a group, all users in the group are granted permissions specified by the policy.
 - Assigning IAM policies at the group level also makes it easier to adjust permissions when an employee transfers to a different job.

+## IAM Role

+- An IAM role is an identity that you can assume to gain temporary access to permissions.
+- Before an IAM user, application, or service can assume an IAM role, they must be granted permissions to switch to the role.
+- When someone assumes an IAM role, they abandon all previous permissions that they had under a previous role and assume the permissions of the new role.
+- You can also enable MFA(Multi Factor Authentication) for the root user and IAM users.